vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 #.
 Name of the relation, which this record belongs to.
 #.
 A pointer to an array of :code:`ddlog_record`'s.
 #.
-Length of the aformentioned array.
+Length of the aforementioned array.

 You don't have to dynamically allocate memory for the :code:`struct_args` in this example.
 As we know exactly how many elements this array contains we can simply put it on the stack.